Krish1908/Morse_Code/README.md

 - **History Tracking:** Maintains a history of the conversions made.

+- **Interactive Knowledge Chech:** Allows users to check their knowledge on encoding and decoding the content via a interative game.

 ## Technologies Used:
 - **Tkinter:** A GUI for Basic Python applications.

-- **Streamlit:** A powerful Python framework for building interactive web applications.
+- **Streamlit:** A powerful Python framework used to build interactive web applications and to deploy in Streamlit Community Cloud.

 - **Python:** Core programming language for the application logic.